Scheduled Personal Property Coverage [Insure Your Valuables]

 • War

-So even if your valuables are covered, it’s still important to take good care of them to extend their lifespan.
+Even if your valuables are covered, it’s still important to take good care of them to not only extend their lifespan.

 Standard vs. scheduled personal property insurance

-To determine if you need to add a scheduled personal property rider to your policy, it’s important to consider how many valuables you own.
-If you have a rather large collection of antiques, jewelry, or other memorabilia that would be very expensive to replace, this coverage might be a good idea.
+To determine whether you need to add a scheduled personal property rider to your policy, it’s important to consider which valuables you own and their current value.
+For example, if you have a rather large collection of antiques, jewelry, or memorabilia that would be very expensive to replace, this coverage might be a good idea.
 Other considerations include your area’s crime rate and if you plan to travel with these valuables regularly.

 Scheduling your personal property

-Luckily, adding this additional coverage to your current policy isn’t complicated.
-However, you’ll need to prove the value of the items you’re scheduling.
-This should be done as soon as possible so that your valuables aren’t sitting around, unprotected for longer than they have to be.
+Luckily, adding this coverage to your current policy usually isn’t complicated and can often be done quickly, so your belongings aren’t sitting around unprotected for longer than they should.

 How much does scheduled personal property cost?